janKekanSan/jankekansan.github.io/pages/sona/li.md

 #### Multiple li

-To say a subject does more than one thing, you say [li]{.tokipona} again, making another predicate.
+To say a subject does more than one thing, you say [li]{.tokipona} a second time at the end of the predicate, marking another predicate.
 Saying [li]{.tokipona} multiple times is like saying "and" in English, but just for the predicate!
 Here's an example:

 <details> <summary> [kulupu li suli li pona]{.tokipona} </summary>